 - Do a GET on admin groups to get your list of admin groups and store them locally.

-- Do a GET "search users" to find the employee in Appraisd using the RW employeeID (or email address).
+- Do a GET "search users" to find the employee in Appraisd using the employeeID (or email address).
 We suggest you set the flag to include deactivated users (see Re-hires below).

 - If the user does not exist:

 - POST to add a new user.
 You will need to supply their line manager's employeeID and their admin group ID.
 If there's an error, this could be because the manager could not be found.
 You can elect to send them a welcome email.

 - If the user already exists and the relevant properties (manager, name, email etc) are different from the ones in your records, then either:

 - POST the updated user in full.
 This will overwrite all the properties in Appraisd with those you supply including the empty properties, so make sure you supply all the properties from the original GET otherwise they will be wiped.

 - or PATCH the updated user with a handful of properties.
 This command only overwrites the properties in Appraisd with only those you supply.
 Empty or null properties are not updated in Appraisd.
 This is how you can update a single property on a user (eg First Name) without affecting any other properties.

 If you re-hire employees then you'll need to consider what you'd like to happen in Appraisd.
 Would you like to reactivate their original profile so they can see their previous reviews and objectives (recommended)?
 Or would you prefer to start fresh?